dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preview_Data.md

 &nbsp;
 #### .info()
 &emsp;
-The info() method is useful to get a quick description of the data, in particular the total number of rows, and each attribute’s type and number of non-null values.
+The ``.info()`` method is useful to get a quick description of the data, in particular the total number of rows, and each attribute’s type and number of non-null values.
 &emsp;
 **Notice that the total_bed rooms attribute has only 20,433 non-null values, meaning that 207 districts are miss‐ ing this feature.
 We will need to take care of this later.**